Barry Alvarez says Wisconsin men's basketball coach Greg Gard has his 'full support' after players' criticisms surface

 Statement from head coach Greg Gard pic.twitter.com/nz3QAPeqtU— Wisconsin Basketball (@BadgerMBB) June 22, 2021

-Chris McIntosh, the man tabbed with replacing Alvarez as UW’s AD, declined comment on the situation when reached by a State Journal reporter Tuesday, saying only "Given the statement from (Gard) and (Alvarez), I think we've said about everything we care to say right now."
+Chris McIntosh, who will replace Alvarez as UW’s AD, declined comment on the situation when reached by a State Journal reporter Tuesday, saying only, “Given the statement from (Gard) and (Alvarez), I think we’ve said about everything we care to say right now.”

 “Does (this) make it easier for us?
 It doesn’t,” McIntosh told the Journal Sentinel.
 “But I think we understand what coach Gard is all about and how much he does care about his players.